Best Riding Lawn Mowers for Small Yards

 You want maintenance for your riding mower to be as easy as possible.
 You'll want to check out the air filter and oil filter system and find out whether you can make these changes yourself or if you'll need an expert to handle them for you.
 Knowing where and how to take care of riding mowers for small yards can be the difference in how long they last.

-What Are the Top Picks for Riding Mowers for Small Yards?
+Top Picks for Small-Yard Riding Mowers

 If you're looking for a quieter model with a zero-turn capacity, it's hard to beat the Husqvarna Z254.
 This model is designed to be as simple and straightforward as possible.
 It has a hydrostatic transmission, so the hoses won't leak.
-It also has a 54-inch cutting width, so it's a top-of-the-line option.
+It also has a 54-inch cutting width[10], so it's a top-of-the-line option.
 Still, if you need that zero-turn ability, you'd be hard-pressed to do better than this.
+In a recent Consumer Reports test, the Z254 performed above average in evenness of cut and side-discharge mulching[11].

 A more conventional and budget-friendly option is the John Deere S100 mower, which is ideal for the homeowner who wants options with their mower.
 If you need to attach anything from baggers to mulch covers to snowblowers, this mower gives you that capability[12].
 It doesn't stop there, offering four different mowing heights and a reliable hydrostatic transmission[13].